Farm Therapy: A Natural Approach to Improve Sensory Integration

 Employing the ideas and principles of farm therapy is possible, with or without an actual working farm.
 Roof gardens, backyard gardens, even window gardens, can provide an opportunity to enrich lives and give a stronger sense of connection with the earth and community.

-Skylar a non-verbal three-year-old with autism, expressed the importance of this connection quite well!
+Skylar, a non-verbal three-year-old with autism, expressed the importance of this connection quite well.
 One day, he walked hand-in-hand with his therapist as she sang in cadence with their steps about what they saw along the path.
 They happened upon John, who was transplanting strawberry plants, Skylar stopped abruptly, saw what was going on, deliberately walked over to John and crouched beside him.

 Skylar picked up handfuls of the rich soil and glowed, seeming to say, “This is good.
 This is beautiful.
 Keep it up!”
 While the farmer and the therapist stood in awe, Skylar arose, took his therapist’s hand, and they continued their stroll down the farm lane.